minth1468/music-theory-101/README.md

 [Music Theory Minute #1: Chord Extensions and Alterations]([https://www.youtube.com/watch?v=fzgYxTcaGGo](https://www.youtube.com/watch?v=yc7udUxD7eU&list=PL-ZQIvQFPv4JFew7HeFetA0VbnKgWzbAf&index=1))

-- Extended chord voicing: 1th and the extended 9th, 11th and 13th notes are usually close voiced as triads on the top.
+- Extended chord voicing: 7th and the extended 9th, 11th, and 13th notes are usually close voiced as triads on the top.

 ### 6, 69 Chords

-**6 and 69 chords** are used to substitute major or minor tonic triads (e.g. C/C6/C69 in C major are interchangeable) to add colorful tone without introducing unnecessary tension as a M7 chord (semitone between 7th and root).
+**6 and 69 chords** are used to substitute major or minor tonic triads (e.g. C/C6/C69 in C major are interchangeable) to add colorful tone without introducing unnecessary tension as an M7 chord (semitone between 7th and root).

-- A 6 chord is slightly more colorful than the triad, and a 69 chord is even more colorful.
+- A 6-chord is slightly more colorful than the triad, and a 69-chord is even more colorful.
 - When the 3rd is introduced to the chord, A 69 chord can be viewed as a tetrachord over the root note.
-  - e.g. A C69 consisting of (C(R), E(3), A(6), D(9)) can be seen as a E tetrachord (E, A, D) over the root note C.
+  - e.g. A C69 consisting of (C(R), E(3), A(6), D(9)) can be seen as an E tetrachord (E, A, D) over the root note C.
   - The fourth-stack voicing introduces a more ambiguous and rich sound compared to a third-stack voicing.
 - Typically used in Jazz endings as a final chord.

 ### Dominant Sus Chords

 **Dominant sus chords** are extended sus chords.
-While often have the same function as the sus chords, they are also often used to substitute the dominant chord for colorful tone.
+While often have the same function as the sus chords, they are also often used to substitute the dominant chord for a colorful tone.

 - For a chord to be named sus chord, the 3rd must not be present.
 (Ambiguity between major and minor chords)
 - If the 3rd of the chord is present, the chord is denoted add9 or add11 chord instead of sus2 or sus4 chord.
-- Resolve to the major chord of same root (e.g. I7sus4-I) or down a fifth (e.g. V9sus4-I).
+- Resolve to the major chord of the same root (e.g. I7sus4-I) or down a fifth (e.g. V9sus4-I).

 ### Augmented Chords

-**Augmented chords** have the following usages.
+**Augmented chords** have the following usage.

-- Can be used to substitute the dominant chord for hightened tension.
+- Can be used to substitute the dominant chord for heightened tension.
 - Can be used to substitute diminished chords.
 - A cliché progression formed by voice leading. (e.g. Cm - B+ - B(or Bm))
   - e.g. [光の中へ](https://www.youtube.com/watch?v=29t3pJd75XU)